-Seeing an unexpected deposit into your bank account can be pretty confusing, especially if it seems like it may be from the government.
+Seeing an unexpected deposit in your bank account can be pretty confusing, especially if it seems like it may be from the government.

 Is it a scam?
 Do you have to report it or give it back?
 What exactly is the Canada Fed Deposit?

 Canada Fed Deposit is a payment from the federal government of Canada.
 It is issued by the Canada Revenue Agency, also known as the CRA, for a rebate, benefit or credit that you are eligible for as a Canadian citizen or permanent resident.

 The deposit into your bank account is likely a part of one of the following programs:

 - Canada Child Benefit (CCB)

 Let’s get into the details of what the deposit may be, whether you will be taxed for it, how you can check its legitimacy and more!

 As I mentioned, your Canada Fed Deposit is most likely part of a government program such as the Canada Workers Benefits, Canada Child Benefit, Child Disability Benefit or the GST/HST program for low to mid-income individuals and families.